As the world shifts toward electric vehicles (EV), Japanese car makers are busy developing sports cars with high-performance engines.

 The new model runs on gasoline, has an engine displacement of 3,000 cc, and a 400-horsepower turbo engine.
 The new range includes a model with a nine-speed automatic transmission, and a model with a six-speed manual transmission for customers who prefer manual cars.

 The price is about 4.4 million JPY (around $38,000 USD).
 The new Z is expected to be launched in Japan, with Nissan set to release more details this winter.

 To date, Nissan has sold more than 1.8 million Z cars, and the model has become an icon of the company.

 Production was temporarily halted in 2000 following a slump in sales, but the fifth-generation model was released in 2002, after former CEO Carlos Ghosn turned around Nissan’s fortunes.
 The model’s release symbolized the company’s recovery from a business crisis.

 However, Nissan’s sales performance later dipped following failed expansion projects led by Ghosn, which damaged the firm’s brand image.
 Nissan has been releasing various new models to revive the company’s sales performance – and the latest Z model is designed to symbolize this recovery.

 In the case of Toyota and Subaru, the two companies deepened their alliance in 2019, and worked jointly on new gasoline-powered sports cars.
-Subaru unveiled its BRZ model in July 2021 (starting from about ￥3.1 million JPY or $27,000 USD) and Toyota is launching its GR86 this fall.
+Subaru unveiled its BRZ model in July 2021 (starting from about ￥3.1 million JPY or $27,000 USD).

 The engines and chassis have been standardized, but the difference in ride of the models is clear.
 The BRZ has smooth acceleration and handles curves well, while the GR86’s accelerator and steering are highly responsive, offering a stimulating ride.
 “We exchanged opinions on the non-negotiable areas,” explains a Subaru representative.